i-aparnap/ABC_Company_Analysis/README.md

 - The most common team and position were identified.
 - The 26–30 age group is the most represented.
 - Strong patterns emerged in salary allocation across roles.
-- Weak/moderate correlation observed between age and salary.
+- moderate correlation observed between age and salary.

 # Files Included